SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-00/2005-12-31-cedric-halfElfRanger.md

 *****
 ### // STRAUD MANSION //

 <BR><I>The car curls into place outside the Jamaica Estates home.
-No one else has arrived.</i>
+The house has a generous carpark out front but no one else has arrived.
+STRAUD usually parked his car on the street's edge; evidently he hated the idea of being blocked into his own home.</i>

-<i>They knock, wait, and STRAUD answers the door.</i>
+<i>They knock, wait, and soon STRAUD answers the door.</i>

 #### STRAUD

 > WELCOME, FRIENDS.

-<BR><i>CEDRIC had always thought the line would be better finished with the term 'children', though he balked at the idea of being referred to in such a way.</i>
+<BR><i>CEDRIC had thought the line would be better finished with the term 'children', though he balked at the idea of being referred to in such a way.</i>

+<i>It would be for the theatrics only.
+Neither CEDRIC nor KEVIN were technically STRAUD's children, making them ideally suited for apprenticeship.</i>

 #### KEVIN